Itxaka/sysext-examples/README.md

  - `PULUMI_ESC_VERSION`: Pulumi esc version to build.
 This defaults to the latest available if not set.
  - `HABITAT_VERSION`: Chef Habitat version to build.
 This defaults to the latest available if not set.
  - `HABITAT_CHANNEL`: Chef Habitat channel to build.
 This defaults to the stable if not set.
+ - `OPENBAO_VERSION`: OpenBao version to build.
+This defaults to the latest available if not set.

 It has three modes of operation:
  - `KEEP_FILES=true` and `PUSH=false`: This is the default method.
 It will generate the files locally but not build the docker image nor push it.